AI-ready Documentation

 Plot the six scores on a radar chart to see where the knowledge base is weakest.
 Most teams score high on freshness (they update recently viewed articles often) but low on structural readiness (nobody wrote the original articles with LLMs in mind) and screenshot currency (pixel-based screenshots cannot keep pace with weekly releases).
 The lowest score on the radar is the bottleneck that caps the overall AI readiness score.

-What do you do with the results?
+What to do with the results

 Prioritize the fix list in three tiers based on audit data.

 • Tier 1: Red articles from Step 3.
 These have three or more factual inaccuracies or one critical failure.
 Fix them this week.
-Factual errors break trust the fastest, both for human readers and for AI chatbots citing the content.
+Factual errors break trust fastest, both for human readers and for AI chatbots citing the content.

 • Tier 2: Articles scoring below 60% on the chatbot test.
 These may have been structurally fine and factually current but still confused the AI.
 They need restructuring: sharper answer capsules, cleaner H2 hierarchy, better FAQ coverage.

 • Tier 3: Structural upgrades across the remaining top 20.
-Even articles that passed the accuracy and chatbot tests can benefit from tighter structural readiness.
-Tier 3 is the long-tail improvement work that lifts the overall score from 7 to 9.
+Even articles that passed the accuracy and chatbot tests benefit from tighter structural readiness.
+Tier 3 is the improvement work that lifts the overall score from 7 to 9.

 Assign each article a single owner and a due date.
 Documentation ownership matters more than documentation quality at the audit stage.
 An article with three inaccuracies and a clear owner gets fixed.
 An article with one inaccuracy and no owner sits in the audit spreadsheet forever.